kadena-io/pact/docs/pact-reference.md

 (defpact NAME ARGLIST [DOC-OR-META] STEPS...)
 ```

-Define NAME as a _pact_, a multistep transaction computation.
+Define NAME as a _pact_, a computation comprised of multiple steps that occur
+in distinct transactions.
 Identical to [defun](#defun) except body must be comprised of [steps](#step) to be
 executed in strict sequential order.
 Steps must uniformly be "public" (no entity indicator)
 or "private" (with entity indicator).
 With private steps, failures result in a reverse-sequence